 Otherwise, there is very limited public transport to Segesta and we advise that you check online prior to making plans.

 There is a bus to Segesta from Via Balsamo near Palermo’s train station.
 This service runs Monday to Saturday from April to October.
-Buses only run on Monday from November to March.
+Buses only run on Mondays from November to March.

 Buses do not run on Sundays or public holidays (of which there are many, check them out here.)

 If you are staying in western Sicily, Palermo or Trapani the optimum way to visit is by day tour, which may also take in the nearby historic mountain-top town of Erice and the fascinating salt pans at Trapani.

 When To Visit Segesta